sophialaurans/stockly-cs50-final-project/README.md

 1. **Dashboard**:

-   - View an overview of your business metrics, including:
+   - Get an overview of your business metrics, including:
      - Total products registered
      - Total stock available
      - Number of pending orders
      - Total registered clients
-     - Interactive chart displaying revenue from each month of the year, with detailed total revenue data for completed orders.
+     - Interactive chart displaying revenue from each month of the year, with total revenue data of completed orders for each month.

 2. **Products**: